-All painting tips and techniques the top professionals use are based on saving leftover paint as opposed to buy new paint.
-They insist that what we do ~and what we should not do~ is what considerably extends the life of that precious leftover paint.
-They then point out that a higher paint quality and the more efforts and care we invest from the moment we open the can of paint the greater is the success.
+Tips and techniques the top professionals use are based on saving leftover paint as opposed to buy new paint.
+They insist that what we do ~and what we do not do~ is what considerably extends the life of that precious leftover paint.
+They insist pointing out that the quality of a paint job and efforts we invest are all dependant on what we do ~and what we do not~ from the moment we open a brand new can of paint.

-Many painting tips and techniques you are about to read means all the difference between a professional-quality touch-up job or having to repaint a project or surface because the paint does not match.
-Today's quality paints may remain pristine for years IF we care.
-Let's learn which painting tips and techniques pros want us to know.
+Painting tips and techniques you are about to read signify the difference between a professional-quality touch-up job or having to repaint an entire surface because the paint does not match.
+Fortunately, today's quality paints may remain pristine for long periods of time IF we care.

-» Prepare the work area ~including taping and placing drop cloths~ before you actually open your can of paint.
+» Prepare the work area by placing drop cloths and taping it to the floor before you open your can of paint.

 » Since paint stores are good at stirring paint, it is unnecessary to stir it again.
 Just use the paint within 24 hours after you purchase it.
 If more than 24 hours went by, read below how to stir it again.

 » Use only can openers to remove the lid.
-Other tools, like screwdrivers, usually distort the lid which prevents a good seal when you are done.
+Other tools such as screwdrivers will likely distort the lid which prevents a good seal between the lid and the container.

-» Exposure to air is what makes your paint to harden.
-Therefore, minimize the number of times you open the can; and do not leave the can open while you are painting.
+» Exposure to air makes paint to thicken.
+Therefore, minimize the number of times you open the can; and do not leave the can open while you are painting!

-» If you have to stir paint, do so gently to prevent air getting into the paint.
-Once it is done, remove the stick and firmly close the can with its own lid.
+» If you have to stir paint, prevent air bubbles getting in the paint by stirring gently.
+Once you are done, remove the stick and firmly close the can with its own lid.

-» It is efficient to pour paint in a smaller container and to remove paint that you want to use from the edge.
-You may use a Roller Can.
-Either way, and once you are done painting, immediately replace the container's lid OR place a Shower Cap over the Roller Can.
+» It is highly efficient to pour paint in a smaller container such as a Roller Pan.
+As you start painting, you remove paint from the edge of that container.
+If you want to take a break, replace the Roller Pan's lid if it has one.
+Also, place a disposable Shower Cap over the roller.

-» Assuming you are painting with a water-based paint and you need to add water to paint that got too thick, it is when you have it in a container or roller pan when you may add water.
-NEVER add water to paint in the can.
-That water accelerates the process of spoiling, or mold growth.
+» Assuming you are painting with a water-based paint, you may need to add water to paint that thickened.
+If so, add water to the paint in a separate container such as a Roller Pan.
+NEVER add water to paint in the original can because it accelerates the process of mold growth.

-» To get a good seal, clean both the lid and well or edge of the can.
+» To get a good seal, clean the lid's edge and the Roller Pan's edge.
 Then, close it.

-» Since air inside a can dries paint, it is highly recommended to place a piece of plastic wrap in direct contact with the surface of the paint before you close the can.
-This action prevents a hardened surface film from forming.
+» Since air inside a can dry your paint, it is highly recommended to place a piece of plastic wrap in direct contact with the surface of the paint BEFORE you close the can.
+This action prevents a hardened film from forming on the surface.

 » To seal the can properly, it is best to use a rubber mallet.
-If you prefer a hammer, use a wooden block on the lid to prevent distorting it.
+If you do not have one, you may use a hammer provided that you place a wooden block on the lid to prevent distorting the edge of the lid.

-» If the can is half full, you may consider to transfer all the remaining paint to smaller container/s to reduce air in contact with the paint.
-For this purpose, containers are sold at paint or hardware stores.
-You may use appropriate container/s that you may have.
+» If the can of paint is half full, you may consider to transfer it to one or two smaller containers to reduce air in contact with the paint.
+For this purpose, you may use clean containers that you already have or the ones sold at paint or hardware stores.
 Should container/s have a screw-in lid, it is recommended to use a coating of petroleum jelly on the screw to create a better seal.

-» Label the container/s, and write on each the following information:
+» Label the container/s, and write the following on each of them:

 2.- The room it was used in.